shumie-code/TravisCI-Docker/README.md

 The application is currently deployed as a Docker Image and can be acessed via pulling the images down from this page: https://hub.docker.com/repository/docker/shumiedocker/node Using the command: docker pull shumiedocker/node a Docker instance will begin to run on yourr machine

+Travis-CI: Updating and maintaining the application once deployed is done via Travis-CI Travis-CI is a continous integration tool that is used to speed up development of new and existing applications.